Skip to main content

 google_ads_performance_analyze

-Diagnose a Google Ads campaign by comparing current and previous performance, top search terms, Google recommendations, and recent change history.
+Diagnose a Google Ads campaign by comparing current and previous performance, then review top search terms, recommendations, and recent changes to identify issues and improvement opportunities.

 Instructions